jimbrig/github-issue-table/README.md

 - Built with flexdashboard R package
 - Issues are discovered, pulled in, and parsed using the Github API in conjunction with the `gh` R package.
-- Published via githubpages and a github action workflow file to my custom domain at <https://github-issue-table.jimbrig.com>.
+- Published via githubpages and a github action workflow file to my custom domain at <https://github-issues.jimbrig.com>.

+*Issues are split between Users and Organizations using R Markdown Parameters in the YAML Frontmatter*

-## Personal Issues
+## User Issues

 - Issues assigned to me via my main personal account with username `jimbrig`.
 These represent my personal development oriented tasks.
+- These issues split out *dependabot* created issues versus normal User submitted issues.

-## Tychobra Issues
+## Organizational Issues

-- Issues assigned to me via the Tychobra organization.
+- Issues assigned to me across various organizations.
 These represent my work/professional project tasks.